-The AUM Alumni Association was established in 1980 to promote the goals and ideals of AUM, perpetuate the friendships formed while attending AUM, and foster excellence in education.
+The AUM Alumni Association was established in 1980 to promote the goals and ideals of AUM, to perpetuate the friendships formed at AUM and to foster excellence in education.
 The University has more than 28,000 alumni.
 All currently enrolled students, former students, and friends of the University may join the association.

 Annual gifts of at least \$35 accord membership and support scholarships, stipends, and awards which recognize distinguished graduates, faculty, and community leaders.
 The association sponsors several projects including a golf tournament each year.
 All proceeds fund merit scholarships for outstanding AUM graduate students.
-Association members receive biannual issues of the AUM Today magazine, have access to all campus facilities, and receive invitations to alumni association-sponsored events.
+Association members receive biannual issues of the AUM Today magazine, have access to all campus facilities and receive invitations to Alumni Association-sponsored events.